inspirehep/author.xml/README.md

             - Attribute `"organizationid"` **REQUIRED** - connects with one of the organizations from above.
 The link is established by using the respective ID of the organization here (e.g. "a1").
             - Attribute `"connection"` OPTIONAL - (Defaults to "Affiliated with").
 Here, you can list information about the connection such as "Affiliated with", "On leave from", "Also at" or "Visitor".
         - `<cal:authorids>` is the container element holding element(s) `<cal:authorid>`.
-            - Element `<cal:authorid>` OPTIONAL - this element specifies an ID number that identifies an author.All ID elements (zero or more) reside within the <cal:authorids> container.
+            - Element `<cal:authorid>` OPTIONAL - this element specifies an ID number that identifies an author.
+If the author's ID is unknown, leave this element blank.
             - Attribute `"source"` **REQUIRED** - only if there is an authorID element present, specify the origins of the number.
 This can be:
                 - an INSPIRE ID number (source="INSPIRE"), or
                 - a collaboration-internal ID (source="INTERNAL"), or